nachat-cc/.github/charter/moderation.rst

 Recovery deals with sick people, and naturally that will occasionally expose us to unpleasant, even malicious activities.
-While we intend to profer all available tolerances, there are practical limits to such an approach.
-We attempt to deal with the subject of moderating volation of those limits here.
+While we intend to proffer all available tolerances, there are practical limits to such an approach.
+We attempt to deal with the subject of moderating violation of those limits here.

 Entitlement